robinmonjo/coincoin/apps/blockchain/docs/difficulty.md

 # Coincoin difficulty

 Difficulty is a concept that relates to proof-of-work.
-It basically set the time that is required to perform a proof-of-work, and hence, set the **pace at wich blocks are added to the blockchain**.
+It basically set the time that is required to perform a proof-of-work, and hence, set the **pace at which blocks are added to the blockchain**.

 ## Proof-of-work